Pmogi/pmogi.github.io/about.md

 ..2.
 3D-CGI -- I've been following tutorial on using Blender and having a blast doing so.
 I highly recommend it as a creative hobby.
 ..3.
 Cycling -- Somewhat of a novice cycler, I love riding around and exploring on bike.
 Great cardio too.
 ..4.
 Gardening -- Hold me to this blog, I'm interested in getting more into gardening.
 Having a fresh herb garden is a goal.
-3. Embedded systems -- Arduino is good fun, interested in getting hands-on with bare ARM processor programming through.
+3. Embedded systems -- Arduino is good fun, interested in getting hands-on with bare ARM processor programming.
 During university, I got all too familiar with the PIC32 architecture.
 4. Engineering -- Along with software, I think electronics are exciting.
 I never had the time in university to get too hands on with electronics, but I'm familiar with transistor micro-electronics and basic circuit analysis/filters.
 Thevenin was a pretty cool guy.

 ### Contact me